 Cabasilas’ entire argument, if we actually understand it, makes sense within the Theosis paradigm where no saint is believed to have experienced union with God’s uncreated energeia in a state of sinfulness.
 All saints that attain to Theosis have been “perfected” in holiness through faith, works, discipline, and prayer.
 Hence, any “purification” could not be the simple “negative” type (i.e. mere remission of committed sins.)

-Kappes may be forgiven for not “getting it,” because he is neither Orthodox nor brought up a Byzantine Catholic.
-He is a convert to Uniatism late in life after he had already received his formation and ordination in the Latin Rite.
-However, what cannot be forgiven is his lapse as a scholar, as he does not acknowledge Tsirpanlis’ research in his book, which explains all of the preceding–though he is aware of its existence.
+Kappes may be forgiven for not “getting it,” because, as mentioned previously, he received his formation and ordination in the Latin Rite.
+The whole way he will approach the historical source data will be colored by his background, as would be true of any of us.
+However, what cannot be forgiven in an academic sense is his lapse as a scholar, as he does not acknowledge Tsirpanlis’ research in his book, which explains all of the preceding.
+Worse yet, he is aware of its existence.

-Nevertheless, Tsirpanlis is in good company as in the same comments section Kappes attacks saints for disagreeing with him.
+Nevertheless, Tsirpanlis is in good company as in the same comments section Kappes attacks even saints for disagreeing with him.
 He accuses Saint Cyril of Alexandria of “Origenist error” for expounding the view that the Theotokos’ experienced doubts and grief at the time of the crucifixion.
-It should be noted that this alleged“Origenist error” is also shared by Saint Basil the Great, who asserts it is a consensus of the whole Church.
-Saints Hilary of Poitiers, Augustine, and Maximus the Confessor also teach it.
+It should be noted that this alleged “Origenist error” is also shared by Saint Basil the Great, who asserts it is a consensus of the whole Church.
+Saints Hilary of Poitiers, Augustine, Maximus the Confessor, and Gregory Palamas (cf Homily 5) also teach it.

 In light of the preceding, Kappes’ does not appear like an aloof scholar.
 Instead, either intentionally or through ineptitude, he engages in polemics.
 This is either through proxies or sometimes personally.

-Whatever reason may be, Kappes has intentionally refused to review Tsirpanlis’ analysis in his book.
+Whatever his reasons may be for his regrettable deficiencies in this regard, the end result is the same.
+Kappes has intentionally refused to review Tsirpanlis’ analysis in his book.
 In response, I will give such a review here.
 As follows are Tsirpanlis’ main points:

 The most astonishing point is, perhaps, that even before the coming to earth of the Author of Peace, Mary, by herself, abolished in her own self the enmity that existed in human nature against God, opening the gates of Heaven by attracting His grace with her victorious struggle.
 (Ibid., p.
 94)